kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 the cluster operator enables the new features during the alpha period.

-Beyond this, there are two main mitigations during alpha: conservativism in changes to the default behavior, and API opt-in and redeployment required for the more aggressive behavior.
+Beyond this, there are two main mitigations during alpha: conservativism in changes to the default behavior, and <<[UNRESOLVED]>> per-node <<[/UNRESOLVED]>> opt-in and redeployment required for the more aggressive behavior.

-The alpha changes to the default backoff curve were chosen because they are minimal -- the proposal maintains the existing rate and max cap, and reduces the initial value to the point that only introduces 3 excess restarts per pod, the first 2 excess in the first 10 seconds and the last excess following in the next 30 seconds (see [Design Details](#front-loaded-decay-curve-methodology)).
-For a hypothetical node with the max 110 pods all stuck in a simultaneous CrashLoopBackoff, API requests to change the state transition would increase at its fastest period from ~110 requests/10s to 330 requests/10s.
-By passing this minimal change through the existing SIG-scalability tests, while pursuing manual and more detailed periodic benchmarking during the alpha period, we can increase the confidence in this change and in the possibility of reducing further in the future.
+The alpha changes to the default backoff curve were chosen because they are minimal -- <<[ UNRESOLVED]>>the proposal maintains the existing rate and max cap, and reduces the initial value to the point that only introduces 3 excess restarts per pod, the first 2 excess in the first 10 seconds and the last excess following in the next 30 seconds (see [Design Details](#front-loaded-decay-curve-methodology)).
+For a hypothetical node with the max 110 pods all stuck in a simultaneous CrashLoopBackoff, API requests to change the state transition would increase at its fastest period from ~110 requests/10s to 330 requests/10s. <<[/UNRESOLVED]>> By passing this minimal change through the existing SIG-scalability tests, while pursuing manual and more detailed periodic benchmarking during the alpha period, we can increase the confidence in this change and in the possibility of reducing further in the future.

-For the `Rapid` case, because the change is more significant, including lowering the max cap, there is more risk to node stability expected.
-This change is of interest to be tested in the alpha period by end users, and is why it is still included with API opt-in even though the risks are higher.
-That being said it is still a relatively conservative change in an effort to minimize the unknown changes for fast feedback during alpha, while improved benchmarking and testing occurs.
-For a hypothetical node with the max 110 pods all stuck in a simultaneous `Rapid` CrashLoopBackoff, API requests to change the state transition would increase from ~110 requests/10s to 440 requests/10s, and since the max cap would be lowered, would exhibit up to 440 requests in excess every
+For the <<[UNRESOLVED]>> per node <<[/UNRESOLVED]>> case, because the change is more significant, including lowering the max cap, there is more risk to node stability expected.
+This change is of interest to be tested in the alpha period by end users, and is why it is still included with opt-in even though the risks are higher.
+That being said it is still a relatively conservative change in an effort to minimize the unknown changes for fast feedback during alpha, while improved benchmarking and testing occurs. <<[UNRESOLVED update with real stress test results]>> For a hypothetical node with the max 110 pods all stuck in a simultaneous `Rapid` CrashLoopBackoff, API requests to change the state transition would increase from ~110 requests/10s to 440 requests/10s, and since the max cap would be lowered, would exhibit up to 440 requests in excess every